Southeast Test Case

-Test case researchers have collected over 30 types of data from 14 different instruments in Berners Bay.
-They have also collected data from 70 regional streams and conducted transboundary research with partners in British Columbia.
-Researchers are processing oceanographic datasets and analyzing the coupling of these marine patterns to hydrological, glacier, and meteorological data.
-They are analyzing environmental data to complete climate downscaling and derive future scenarios of hydro-ecological variability.
+Test case researchers collected over 30 types of data from 14 different instruments in Berners Bay.
+They also collected data from 70 regional streams and conducted transboundary research with partners in British Columbia.
+Researchers processed oceanographic datasets and analyzed the coupling of these marine patterns to hydrological, glacier, and meteorological data.
+They analyzed environmental data to complete climate downscaling and derive future scenarios of hydro-ecological variability.

-Junior faculty are collecting interview and survey data from resource managers, tour operators, and resource users, and are using this data to assess perceptions of, and responses to, environmental change, and to assign economic values to ecosystem services.
-This data is being incorporated into scenarios of future icefield conditions.
-SETC has held stakeholder meetings for glacier and marine tour guides and for tour operators and resource managers.
-These events engage stakeholders to share results, solicit feedback, and enable collection of data on decision-making practices under uncertain environmental conditions.
-The test case is developing an integrated-ecosystem model (IEM) of the icefield-to-estuary ecosystem, which is linked to agent-based modeling, economic valuations of ecosystem services, and stakeholder-derived adaptive capacity data to assess local adaptive capacity.
+Junior faculty collected interview and survey data from resource managers, tour operators, and resource users, and used this data to assess perceptions of, and responses to, environmental change, and to assign economic values to ecosystem services.
+This data was incorporated into scenarios of future icefield conditions.
+SETC held stakeholder meetings for glacier and marine tour guides and for tour operators and resource managers.
+These events engaged stakeholders to share results, solicit feedback, and enable collection of data on decision-making practices under uncertain environmental conditions.
+The test case developed an integrated-ecosystem model (IEM) of the icefield-to-estuary ecosystem, which is linked to agent-based modeling, economic valuations of ecosystem services, and stakeholder-derived adaptive capacity data to assess local adaptive capacity.

 Research and Outreach Highlights

 - Southeast Test Case overview (video)